ka-architect/aws-solutions-architect-associate/topics/data/messaging-and-streaming/README.md

 # Kinesis Data Streams (KDS)
 - **Kinesis Data Streams:** streaming model, collect and store streaming data in real-time
 - Consumers can be applications, lamdbas, or other AWS services
-- 365 day message retention, peristent for replay, 1MB max data size (real time data is usually very small)
+- default 24 hour retention, up to 365 day message retention wgeb set, peristent for replay, 1MB max data size (real time data is usually very small)
 - Paritionining maintains order with PartitionID included in data
 - Capacity modes: provisioned or on-demand
     - **Provisioned:** choose number of shards (how big a stream is), pay per shard per hour, more shards more throughput, default
     - **On-Demand:** no need to provision or manage capacity, scales automatically based on 30 day peak, pay per stream per hour and per GB data in/out
+- Consumers can be EC2 or Firehose and can store their results in DynamoDB, Redshift, or S3

 # Kinesis Data Firehose (KDF)
 - Fully managed service that loads streaming data near real time to a service